arthurpdesimone/aurora_python/README.md

 # **aurora**
-An open source software for aiding civil engineers to design reinforced concrete buildings
+An open source software for aiding civil engineers to design reinforced concrete buildings.